Rachel-Thu/JS-Project_MusicPlayer/README.md

 ## 📦 Notes

 - This is a front-end only project.
+- The photos used in this project are sourced from the internet to visually enhance the presentation.
 - Audio and image files are stored locally.
 - Background color changes randomly for visual engagement.